-As described in our overview regarding the evolutions of the building management systems (BMS) landscape in the age of hyper-connectivity, the movement towards the edge and the Internet of Things (IoT), there is a difference between Building Energy Management Systems (BEMS) and building management systems.
+As described in our overview regarding the evolutions of the BMS system landscape in the age of hyper-connectivity, the movement towards the edge and the Internet of Things (IoT), there is a difference between Building Energy Management Systems (BEMS) and building management systems.

-At the same time the energy dimension in building automation and the building management systems market has become far more important again and green building regulations and certifications, ecological footprint, building energy efficiency and, in particular, energy legislation such as the revised Energy Performance of Buildings Directive (EPBD) in the EU, to name just one across the globe, are key drivers of the building management systems market as BMS expert Martin Feder puts it in our interview on building management evolutions and drivers in the age of IP and IoT.
+At the same time the energy dimension in building automation and the building management systems market has become far more important again and green building regulations and certifications, ecological footprint, building energy efficiency and, in particular, energy legislation such as the revised Energy Performance of Buildings Directive (EPBD) in the EU, to name just one across the globe, are key drivers of the building management systems market.

 In addition to increased customer education, the BEMSs market is being fueled by a few technology trends: the Internet of Things, and cloud and edge computing (Christina Jung, Navigant Research)

 Or as another research report on the evolutions in the BMS market until 2023 put it: ‘The major factors that drive the market for building management systems are significant cost benefits, simplified building operations and maintenance, increasing demand for energy-efficient and eco-friendly buildings, and growing integration of IoT”.
 Visit the website of any BMS provider and you’ll see the focus on optimal energy, energy savings and smart energy management, almost as if it were a synonym of smart building management.

 However, the BEMS market is in full evolution too.
 According to research by Navigant Research, announced on October 23rd, 2017, the global Building Energy Management Systems or BEMS market is looking at solid growth.

 Building Energy Management Systems: BEMS market research 2026